dakom/wasm-app-boilerplate/README.md

 # WebGL / Audio

-WebGl uses awsm_web to manage gl state but it's kept to a very small proof of concept here.
+WebGl uses [awsm_web](https://github.com/dakom/awsm) to manage gl state but it's kept to a very small proof of concept here.
 Of course, sky's the limit!

-Same idea applies to audio
+Audio uses straight web-sys/bindgen/js-sys etc. One gotcha is that user interaction must happen before an AudioContext can be created, and an AudioContext is required for loading AudioBuffers.
+That's setup to work properly here via the start button callback (which does _not_ hold back the renderer from loading images).

 # Requirements

-Some cargo binaries are expected to be there, like watchexec and wasm-bindgen-cli (installed via cargo install)
+Some cargo binaries are expected to be there, like `watchexec` and `wasm-bindgen-cli` (installed via cargo install)

 Also rust, the toolchain, wasm target, etc.